ankitrookie/web3-notes/Eth&Evm.md

 # Introduction to ETH and EVM

-In eth mining happens via Proof of Stacke not via Proof of Wok(which it used to).
+In eth mining happens via Proof of Stake not via Proof of Wok(which it used to).

 ## Proof of stake
 PoS in eth is a consensuse mechinism(alog for agreement in decentralized networks) that allows validators to create